helmwave/docs/docs/examples/remote-source/README.md

     This feature can change in future

-`Remote source` allows you use [go-getter](https://github.com/hashicorp/go-getter) syntax to fetch helmwave.yml form Git Mercurial, HTTP ,Amazon S3, Google GCP
+`Remote source` allows you use [go-getter](https://github.com/hashicorp/go-getter) syntax to fetch helmwave.yml form Git, Mercurial, HTTP, Amazon S3, Google GCP